Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 What Happens After Mating?

-Suppose everything goes right and your fish successfully mated.
+Suppose everything goes right and your fish is successfully mated.
 In that case, you no longer need the female fish to continue the breeding process.

 However, to prevent the male from hurting her, it would be best if you remove the female yourself.